Glossary

 A type of reproduction ordered by individual veterans or unit alumni which features an emblem of their respective unit/organization.
 Reunion patches are made because original patches are cost prohibitive and often difficult, if not impossible, to locate.
 While reproductions, many collectors group these patches separately since they are ordered by former members of a unit/organization.
 Reunion patches can usually be easily identified from the original by the style of embroidery.
 For pricing purposes however, reunion patches are treated as reproductions.
 Reunion patches are often confused with heritage patches but they are two separate and distinct categories of patches.

-Sample [also Manufacturer’s Sample, Prototype Patch]
+Sample Patch [also Manufacturer’s Sample, Prototype Patch, Sample]

 Pre-production patch used by a manufacturer to obtain customer approval for full-scale production.
 Samples are sometimes one or few-of-a-kind since a customer will direct changes prior to full-scale production.